Contact

 Unpaid Child Support in Florida: Legal Consequences – Pt.
 2

-Penalties for Non-Payment of Child Support Failing to pay child support in Florida can lead to significant problems.
+Penalties for Non-Payment of Child Support Unpaid Child Support in Florida can lead to significant problems.
 If you miss a payment, the court will send you a notice of delinquency.
 This notice indicates that the court is now enforcing the support order.
 If parents ignore this notice, they may face even more severe consequences.
-Florida child support laws permit courts to impose various penalties.
-These penalties can include taking money from wages, placing liens on property, or even sending someone to jail.
-All of this is to ensure that the child's financial needs are met.
-The court can also require...
+Florida ch...

 Unpaid Child Support in Florida: Legal Consequences – Pt.
 1